ynfeng/zeebe/docs/src/basics/job-workers.md

 Zeebe decouples creation of jobs from performing the work on them.
 It is always possible to create jobs at the highest possible rate, regardless of whether or not there's a worker available to work on them.
 This is possible because Zeebe queues jobs until workers request them.
 If no job worker is currently requesting jobs, jobs remain queued.
 Because workers request jobs from the broker, the workers have control over the rate at which they take on new jobs.

 This allows the broker to handle bursts of traffic and effectively act as a _buffer_ in front of the job workers.

+## Completing and failing jobs
+After working on an activated job, a job worker should send a complete or fail message to the broker.
+If the job is not completed within the configured job activation timeout then the broker will make the job available again to other job workers.

+Sometimes a job worker may wish to alter workflow variables when completing a job.
+A complete job message containing variables will result in the broker writing those variables to the workflow instance.
+Note that this will overwrite existing variables and may lead to race conditions in parallel flows.
+We recommend completing parallelized jobs with only those variables that need to be changed.

+If the job worker could not successfully complete its work, it can inform the broker of this failure by sending a fail job message.
+Fail job messages can be sent including a retries number.
+If this is a positive number then the job will be immediately activatable again, and a worker could try to process it again.
+If it is zero or negative however, an incident will be raised and the job will not be activatable until the incident is resolved.